-Loud, screechy, scratchy, dirty, but still inarguably Lacuna Coil, they forge forward without looking left or right.
+Loud, screechy, scratchy, dirty, but still unarguably Lacuna Coil, the record forges forward without looking left or right.
 I specifically like their ability to project this undeniably thorny theme onto their tracks.
 Makes you want to go see the shrink first, then get to a concert real quick.
 ‘Cause Delirium will sound great on stage.
 In Ferro‘s own words, this is not a new chapter, it is a new book.

-There are still more suspected ethereal beings playing guitar on this record and – for sure – Lacuna Coil plugged the hole that appeared with the departure of Pizza Migliore by employing a gazillion of guest players.
-Myles Kennedy, Mark Vollelunga, Alessandro La Porta, Marco Barusso, all contributing their grain of salt.
+There are still more suspected ethereal beings playing guitar on this record.
+And – for sure – Lacuna Coil plugged the hole that appeared with the departure of Pizza Migliore by employing a gazillion of guest players.
+Myles Kennedy, Mark Vollelunga, Alessandro La Porta, Marco Barusso, the list seemingly never ends.
 Now, this Tower of Babylon adds some real spice to the record.
-The future will tell what will happen as things progress with the selection of the new guitar wizard(s).
+The future will tell what will happen next as things progress with the selection of the new guitar wizard(s).

-Cristina Scabbia and Andrea Ferro have gotten themselves into an almost symbiotic relationship on this one.
+Cristina Scabbia and Andrea Ferro have gotten themselves into an almost symbiotic relationship on Delirium.
 One of the best Beauty and the Beast representations I have heard so far.
 And a step up from Broken Crown Halo or Dark Adrenaline, where you sometimes started to second-guess Ferro‘s role and future existence with the band.

-But by and large all elements are in their rightful place at the right time.
+But by and large, all elements are in their rightful place at the right time.
 So, kudos to Marco Barusso for the mixing (and engineering) part, apart from the solos, and 96KHZ Mastering Studio for the mastering (well, yeah..).

 Well, the drums wear you out after a while – too repetitive.
 This sometimes sounds like a weird version of jingle-bells caught in a Stephen King movie.
-I would have like the guitars to be a bit more present too, but this is a matter of taste and style of course.
+I would have liked the guitars to be a bit more present too, but this is a matter of taste and style of course.

 Déjà-vu for sure, but not with this band as we know it.
 But then the typical Lacuna Coil brand sweeps in, so some relief at last.
 They scream that one to the world with an energy that – for sure – is new.

 That is the new brand Lacuna Coil are delivering with Delirium.
 That they manage to keep to their roots, not losing their trademark sound on the way is really well done.
-One of the best albums these guys were able deliver so far.
+One of the best albums these guys were able to deliver so far.
 And I like the change, really do.
 Good album.